-The continuous measurements were done by three optical pumping magnetometers with Helmholtz coils around them for three vector components and one optical pumping magnetometer for the total force (Fig.25).
-The magnetometers measured the geomagnetic field every 3 seconds with the resolution of 0.1 nT.
+The continuous measurements were done by three optical pumping magnetometers with Helmholtz coils around them for three vector components and one optical pumping magnetometer for the total force (Fig. 25).
+The magnetometers measured the geomagnetic field every 3 s with a resolution of 0.1 nT.